GreaterDenverTransit/rtd-dash/README.md

-# RTD Ridership Dashboard
+# RTD Service & Ridership Tracker

-The RTD Ridership Dashboard is a project by [Greater Denver Transit](https://www.greaterdenvertransit.com/) to track changes in RTD service levels and ridership.
+The RTD Service & Ridership Tracker is a project by [Greater Denver Transit](https://www.greaterdenvertransit.com/) to track changes in RTD service levels and ridership.
 It draws data from the following sources:

 - The [MobilityData RTD GTFS feed archive](https://transitfeeds.com/p/rtd-denver/188)